Danny5487401/c_learning/Clang.md

-# LLVM（Low Level Virtual Machine虚拟机）
+# LLVM（Low Level Virtual Machine 虚拟机）

+> The name "LLVM" itself is not an acronym; it is the full name of the project.

 ![](.Clang_images/llvm_structure.png)